Great to have you, Rush Limbaugh here behind the Golden EIB microphone.

 Remember, post-racial, post-partisan, a brand new president, unlike any we'd ever had.

-He's very, very, very, very articulated.
+He's very, very, very, very articulate.

-Great crease in this slacks, he's got just perfect.
+Great crease in this slack.

-This 26-year-old that got a show on MSNBC for having done nothing but maybe be Frank Sinatra's kid.
+but maybe be Frank Sinatra's kid.

-And I don't think he was only here two days, and they gave him the Walter Cronkite Award for some sort of excellence in journalism.
+And I don't think he was only here two days and they gave him the Walter Cronkite Award for some sort of excellence in journalism.

 And it was just like how the left gave Obama the Nobel Peace Prize before he'd done anything.

-And they asked the Nobel committee about this.
+And they asked the Nobel Committee about this.

 It's because of what he brings to the prospects of peace.